eugnmueller-87/eugnmueller-87/README.md

 Every project here started from a real problem I encountered running procurement teams: manual triage, supplier compliance gaps, fragmented spend data, slow RFP cycles, and market intelligence that arrives too late.
 These are my answers — designed by someone who has lived them and built by someone who can now ship them.

 AI Integration Bootcamp @ Ironhack · MBA-IT.
-I ship the tools, not just the slides — every project below is live and demoable.
+I ship the tools, not just the slides, every project below is live and demoable.

 ---